ohmyguigs/bem-vinde/README.md

 ### Scripts

-- `pnpm dev` — Starts the application in development mode at `http://localhost:3000`.
+- `yarn dev` — Starts the application in development mode at `http://localhost:3000`.
-- `pnpm build` — Creates an optimized production build of your application.
+- `yarn build` — Creates an optimized production build of your application.
-- `pnpm start` — Starts the application in production mode.
+- `yarn start` — Starts the application in production mode.
-- `pnpm type-check` — Validate code using TypeScript compiler.
+- `yarn type-check` — Validate code using TypeScript compiler.
-- `pnpm lint` — Runs ESLint for all files in the `src` directory.
+- `yarn lint` — Runs ESLint for all files in the `src` directory.
-- `pnpm format` — Runs Prettier for all files in the `src` directory.
+- `yarn format` — Runs Prettier for all files in the `src` directory.

 ### Path Mapping